Why some Shopify customers order then return constantly (and how to spot the pattern)

 - Historical context (return history, refund method preferences, chargeback likelihood)

-This is exactly what RefundSentry does.
+This is what RefundSentry does.
 Every return is scored against 50+ signals in under 2 seconds.
-Serial returners are flagged on their first order with you — even if they've never shopped your store before — because the cross-shop identity graph catches them.
+Serial returners are flagged on their first order with you, even if they've never shopped your store before, because the cross-shop identity graph catches them.
 Free during private beta.

-But if you're below 200 returns/month, a weekly 30-minute spreadsheet exercise gets you 80% of the value.
-The important thing is to start — most merchants never look.
+If you're below 200 returns a month, a weekly 30-minute spreadsheet exercise gets you 80% of the value.
+The important thing is to start.
+Most merchants never look.